BrainCrumbz/SwiftyGif-BitcodeIssue/README.md

 This workspace includes a library (framework) project and a client (app) project.

 Framework includes [SwiftyGif](https://github.com/kirualex/SwiftyGif) as a Carthage dependency.
-It has a couple of dummy classes to be used by clients, one of which involves SwiftyGif.

-At startup, app exercises framework (and SwiftyGif) through those dummy classes.
+At startup, app exercises framework through its public API.

+Some details:

-The issue shows up at build time.
-The issue does **not** show up when building for a simulated device.
+* Issue shows up at build time.

+* Issue does **not** show up when building for a simulated device.
+It shows with Generic iOS Device instead.

+* Issue shows up even if no SwiftyGif code is exercised at all.
+It's enough to add framework to link binary phase.
+When framework is removed from linked binaries list, issue goes away.

 ## Steps to reproduce